manh4ck01/google-cloud-cybersecurity-journey/08-Mixed-Extra Labs/README.md

 Automation experiments with scripts and policies

-It’s designed to showcase your ability to apply multiple GCP security concepts together and think like a practical cloud security engineer.
+It’s designed to showcase my ability to apply multiple GCP security concepts together and think like a practical cloud security engineer.

+---

 ## 🧩 Learning Objectives